CP

 If your finance team disappears into a black hole every month, drowning in spreadsheets and reconciliation chaos for nearly two weeks, you're not alone—and you're definitely losing money because of it.
 The traditional month-end close process is a relic of legacy accounting practices, and it's costing mid-market companies thousands in productivity hours while introducing unnecessary error risk.

 Here's the truth: your month-end close doesn't need to take 12 days.
-Most mid-market organizations can cut that timeline in half with a combination of automation, process discipline, and smarter workflows.
+Most mid-market organizations can cut that timeline by more than half with a combination of automation, process discipline, and smarter workflows.
 We've worked with dozens of companies to transform their close process, and the results are consistent: fewer errors, faster insights, and a finance team that isn't permanently exhausted.

 Understanding Your Current Bottlenecks